thecrazymonkey/confluent-pc-tools/README.md

 ```
 HIGHEST-OFFSET - highest offset read by the Parallel Consumer
 ADJUSTED-LAG   - lag adjusted based on the number of incomplete offsets
-INCOMPLETE-ID  - list of incomplete offsets
+INCOMPLETE-ID  - list of incomplete offsets (only with --detail option)
+INCOMPLETE-COUNT - number of incomplete offsets
 ```
 The  rest is the same as for the kafka-consumer-groups